finerbrighterlighter/myanmar_covid19/README.md

  added total cases and daily new case bar graphs

  As of 08/04/2020,
- after 3 patients passed away, mortality bar plot and confirmed patient's status stacked area chart is added
+ after 3 patients passed away, mortality bar plot and confirmed patient's status stacked area chart are added

  As of 09/04/2020,
  added a radar plot to see which underlying immuno compromising conditions the expired patients have